onmyway133/awesome-swiftui/README.md

 - [SSToastMessage](https://github.com/SimformSolutionsPvtLtd/SSToastMessage) - It will add toast, alert, and floating message view over the top of any view.
 - [ToastUI](https://github.com/quanshousio/ToastUI) - A simple way to show toast in SwiftUI.

-### Slider
+### Window

-- [swiftui-sliders](https://github.com/spacenation/swiftui-sliders) - SwiftUI Sliders with custom styles
-- [Sliders-SwiftUI](https://github.com/kieranb662/Sliders-SwiftUI) - Collection of unique fully customizable SwiftUI sliders, joysticks, trackpads and more!
+- [SwiftUIWindowStyles](https://github.com/martinlexow/SwiftUIWindowStyles) - Showcase of window and toolbar style combinations possible with SwiftUI on macOS.

 ### Others